Robert Beall (sculptor): Stone cross, St Mary's Abbey churchyard, Blanchland, 1882

 Beall erected a "beautifully polished grey granite" memorial cross for a young man in the churchyard of Blanchland Abbey Church, in 1882.
-(Note: The gravestone cross of Robert Snowball can be seen here and here.)
+(Note: The gravestone cross of Robert Snowball can be seen here.)
 Robert Snowball had been killed at home in Belmount, near Townfield, County Durham, on 1 January 1880.
 The monument is 6 ft 6in high, on a 3ft square base.
 It is inscribed, "Erected in affectionate remembrance of Robert Snowball of Belmount aged 26 years.
 He was cruelly murdered at that place on 1st January 1880".
 Farmers Robert Snowball and his father, and their servant Jane Barron aged 27, lived in a lonely farmhouse on the moor at Belmount.
 After Robert Snowball told Barron at dinner that he "knew about her lad", he was found dead the next morning in the farm loft on 1 January 1880, his skull battered from behind with a stone-breaking hammer.
 At the inquest, Barron was found not guilty.
 No stranger had been observed near the farmhouse around the time of the murder.
 However, by May 1880, Barron had been incarcerated in an asylum on the grounds of increasing violence and "ravings".